 - The deadliest time to ride a bicycle is at night

-- Alcohol was involved in more than 37% of bicycle accident deaths
+- Alcohol was a factor in 37% of bicycle accident deaths

-The experienced bicycle accident attorneys at Abels & Annes, P.C. can help you to obtain the recovery you rightfully deserve, whether that means pursuing an at-fault party or your own insurer.
+The Chicago hit-and-run bicycle accident lawyers at Abels & Annes, P.C. can help you to obtain the recovery you rightfully deserve.
+They can do this whether that means pursuing an at-fault party or your own insurer.

-Over time, important evidence can be lost or destroyed and witnesses may forget important information, so do not hesitate in seeking the compensation to which you are entitled.
-For a free case consultation without obligation, contact Abels & Annes, P.C. toll-free at (855) LAW-CHICAGO (529-2442), locally at (312) 924-7575, or by using our online form.
+And remember, important evidence can get lost and witnesses may forget important information over time.
+So, do not hesitate to seek the compensation to which you deserve.
+For a free case consultation without obligation, contact Abels & Annes, P.C. at (312) 924-7575, or by using our online form.
 We are available 24 hours a day, seven days a week, 365 days a year.

-If you were injured in a hit-and-run bicycle accident in Chicago, call Abels & Annes, P.C. toll free at (855) LAW-CHICAGO for a free case consultation.
+If you were injured in a hit-and-run bicycle accident in Chicago, call Abels & Annes, P.C. for a free case consultation.